 Security: ISU Police, Environmental Health and Safety, and contracted security will assist with evacuation security.
 ISU Police will provide overall site security during evacuation events.
-Environmental Health and Safety will coordinate to ensure all facilities are safe environments.
+Environmental Health and Safety will coordinate to ensure all facilities are safe for human occupancy.
 Contracted security may be used as necessary.